roboscienceorg/book/source/Terms/ReferenceFrames.rst

 Inverse Position Kinematics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The inverse position kinematics (IPK) solves the following problem:
+The :index:`inverse position kinematics` (IPK) solves the following problem:
 “Given the actual end effector pose, what are the corresponding joint positions?”
 In contrast to the forward problem, the solution of the inverse problem is not always unique: the same end effector pose can be